d-morrison/IntroStatActivities/_book/08-L06-inference-2cat-simulation-wrapup.md

          confidence_level = xx) # Enter the level of confidence as a decimal
 ```

 10. Report and interpret the 90\% confidence interval.

 \vspace{0.8in}

 11. Write a conclusion to the research question in context of the study.

-\vspace{0.8in}
+\newpage

 12. Write a paragraph summarizing the results of the study as if writing a press release.
 Be sure to describe: